jonasmcferreira/whiteiron/jhed-wasteland/adventures.md

 | Performance     | ---- | ----   |
 | Persuasion      | ---- | ----   |

-Module: 1-4
+### Module: Levels 1-4

-    - Get to Netrus (undead, Kobolds, Fungi, Beasts, Madness)
+- **Get to Netrus**: Encounter undead, Kobolds, Fungi, Beasts, Madness.
-    - Short Quest ("save" animals for sled?) (werewolf)
+- **Short Quest**: "Save" animals for sled (potential werewolf encounter).
-    - Get Sled and meet up with (remaining) waring tribes.
-(Kobold, Lizardfolk, Yuan-ti)
-    - Defend Netrus (ideally with Ally)
+- **Acquire Sled**: Meet warring tribes (Kobold, Lizardfolk, Yuan-ti).
+- **Defend Netrus**: Ideally with the help of an ally.

-## Level one Adventure: Journey To Netrus
+## Level One Adventure: Journey To Netrus

 ### Introduction

-Leaving Thieves Key the party is sheltered on a small covered boat with Don Vras.
-Two unnamed figures navigate the waters from outside and this opportunity is the last to gain anymore knowledge about Jhed for now.
-The vessel lists and rocks chaotically on the frigid water for two days before reaching the smuggler's route but there are merryment in drink, meat and fruit.
+The party begins their journey sheltered in a small covered boat with Don Vras.
+Two unnamed figures navigate the frigid waters outside.
+This is the last chance to gather knowledge about Jhed.
+The boat rocks chaotically on the frigid waters for two days before reaching the smuggler's route, but there is merriment in drink, meat, and fruit.

-The quest? delivering a package to the edge of the world at a time supply routes are cut.
-600gp to simply deliver a small 50 lbs package, and any other 20 lbs crate they can bring is another 100gp in rewards.
-However any crate lost is -150gp, and no reward if the 50 lbs package isn't delivered.
-The last courier team to Netrus has gone missing
+**The Quest**: Deliver a package to the edge of the world while supply routes are cut.
+The party is offered 600 gp to deliver a small 50 lbs package.
+Any additional 20 lbs crate they bring along rewards them with 100 gp each.
+However, any lost crate results in a 150 gp penalty, and no reward is given if the 50 lbs package isn't delivered.
+The last courier team to Netrus has gone missing.

-### Session Zero
+### Travel Overview

-Goals.

-    Get a feel for 6 to 8 encounter before short rest Setup the Gritty Realism resting system (short rest 8 hours, long rest 7 days) Encounter Reptiles, Kobolds, Undead, Oozes, Weather and Madness (look 6 encounters)

-### Thieves Key
+Leaving Thieves Key

 2 day travel on water to smuggler tunnel
 1 day travel on smuggler tunnel river

-### Step 1:

 1-2 day travel in tunnel to UnderRoc Bridge (2 days if stealth, 1 day if normal pace)

 The frozen path follows a gentle incline, centered on two rails but there is no light further ahead

 #### Encounter 1a: Boarded Walls

-DM note: this is meant as a bypass to "A Wall of Ice" if players explore early or fail to get up
+*DM Note*: This encounter is meant as a bypass to "A Wall of Ice" if players explore early or fail to climb up.

-Each time Boarded walls are marked with Thieves cant, a rogue investigating can be told the result of the roll before destroying the blockade.
-Each path must be travelled for about 30 minutes before the result happens
+Scattered along the path are boarded walls marked with Thieves' Cant.
+A rogue investigating can be told the result of their roll before destroying the blockade.
+Each path must be traveled for about 30 minutes before the result happens.

 Reference Image: IceCave